 Making changes in your everyday life can help reduce the number and severity of migraines you are experiencing.
 Here are some changes you can incorporate into your life that can help improve the number of migraines you are experiencing.

 Make sure you get enough of sleep and try going to sleep around the same time each night.
 Interruptions in your sleep schedule, getting too much or too little sleep, can trigger a migraine.

 Research has shown that regular, moderate aerobic exercise may reduce the severity, duration, and number of migraines in many people.
 Regular exercise also helps control stress, another migraine trigger.

 Eating healthy meals regularly are important to maintain level blood sugar.
 A drop in blood sugar can trigger a migraine.

 Drink Plenty Of Water

-Make sure you drink plenty of water to avoid dehydration, which can trigger migraine.
+Make sure you drink plenty of water to avoid dehydration, which

 For many migraine sufferers, stress is plays a big factor.
 Take time each day to relax.
 Find something that helps you relax like listening to soothing music, taking short walks, meditating or doing yoga.